NoOneUST/Aerial-photography-Semantic-Segmentation-with-Deeplab-v3-and-FCN-based-on-TensorFlow/README.md

 # Aerial photography Semantic Segmentation based on Deeplab v3+ with TensorFlow

 ## Overview
-In this work, we do semantic segmentation based on Google's Deeplab V3+ to classify different areas like the lawn, houses, rivers and roads, etc. on our private aerial images.
+In this work, we do semantic segmentation based on Google's Deeplab V3+ to classify different areas like lawn, house, river and road, etc. on our own aerial image database.
 Our mean IOU is 0.5081.
 The IOU on each category is 0.214 0.88 0 0.524 0.83 0.686 0.428 respectively.

 ## Experiment Environment
 Parameter | values
 ----------|---------|
-Data unbalance Ratio| 7; 4; 0; 19; 5.5; 3; 16|
+data unbalance ratio| [7, 4, 0, 19, 5.5, 3, 16]|
 number clones| 3
 base learning rate |0.0001
 learning rate decay factor| 0.1